Luonnontila/Freshwater---Chemical-oxygen-demand-in-lakes/README.md

 The code is written in **R** (version 4.2.1) and takes advantage of R packages **targets**, **brms**, **readr**, **dplyr**, **tidyr**, **data.table** and **zoo**.

 The code for the indicator is primarily in two files: targets.R and Vesla_functions_COD.r.
-Below find a short description of contents in each of the files.

-### _targets.R
+The former determines the analysis pipeline and the latter the functions used in it.

+## Analysis pipeline

+In short, the process for the indicator production advances from **requesting data** from the Finnish Environment Institute administrated [VESLA 2.0 database API](https://rajapinnat.ymparisto.fi/api/vesla/2.0/) and proceeds through **data filtering and processing steps** to a **fitted generalized additive mixed effects model** taking into account the hierarchical data structure.

-_targets.R -file determines the structure of the pipeline in the format required by the **targets** package.
-For more information on the logic of targets, see [targets manual](https://books.ropensci.org/targets/).
+The structure of the pipeline is in the format required by the **targets** package and it is configured in the _targets.R script file.

+For more information on the logic and formatting of targets, see [targets manual](https://books.ropensci.org/targets/).

 ### Vesla_functions_COD.r
 Vesla_functions_COD.r determines the functions used in different steps of the pipeline.
 The functions can be categorized in four different stages of the pipeline: (1) obtaining (functions starting with `get_VESLA_`), (2) shaping (functions starting with `shape_VESLA_data_`), (3) summarizing (funcitons starting with `summarize_VESLA_data_`), and (4) analyzing (functions starting with `analyze_VESLA_data`) data obtained from the [VESLA 2.0 database](https://rajapinnat.ymparisto.fi/api/vesla/2.0/).

 ### Process description

-In short, the process for the indicator production advances from **requesting data from the VESLA-database API** (, administrated by the Finnish Environment Institute) and proceeds through **data filtering and processing steps** to a **fitted generalized additive mixed effects model** taking into account the hierarchical data structure.

 An interactive graphical description of the process can be found [here](test_process.html)